Skip to Content

 Policy Statement

-Internet users are further subject to all of the applicable federal, provincial and municipal legislation and by-laws that regulate internet use, including provisions of the Criminal Code regarding obscenity, child pornography, sedition and the incitement of hate.
-Library computers cannot be used for illegal, unethical or criminal purposes or for access to unauthorized areas.
+Internet users are further subject to all the applicable federal, provincial, and municipal legislation and by-laws that regulate internet use, including, but not limited to, provisions of the Criminal Code regarding obscenity, child pornography, sedition and the incitement of hate.
+Use of Library’s internet services for a purpose or action that is, or the library reasonable believes to be, contrary to the law or any of the Library’s Rules of Conduct or policies is prohibited.
+Library computers cannot be used for illegal, unethical, or criminal purposes or for access to unauthorized areas.
 The library assumes no responsibility for infringement of copyright and other intellectual property rights.
 The library will block sites that are in violation of the above laws and does not take responsibility if the customer is using personal network/data within any of our properties.

 Staff will respond to complaints or observed incidents of misuse by any customer.
 The library will invoke consequences for failure to observe and comply with the Internet Access and Acceptable Use Policy.
 Complaints about illegal content will be passed on to the police.